Key changes to the previous data protection framework include:

 Europe’s highest court, the Court of Justice of the European Union (the CJEU) has been developing jurisprudence on this concept, recently finding (Google Spain SL, Google Inc. v AEPD, Mario Costeja Gonzalez (C-131/12)) that Google Inc with EU based sales and advertising operations (in that particular case, a Spanish subsidiary) was established within the EU.
 More recently, the same court concluded (Weltimmo v NAIH (C-230/14)) that a Slovakian property website was also established in Hungary and therefore subject to Hungarian data protection laws.

-Where organisations are not established within the EU
+Where organizations are not established within the EU

-Even if an organization is able to prove that it is not established within the EU, it will still be caught by GDPR if it processes personal data of data subjects who are in the Union where the processing activities are related "to the offering of goods or services" (Art 3(2)(a)) (no payment is required) to such data subjects in the EU or "the monitoring of their behaviour" (Art 3(2)(b)) as far as their behaviour takes place within the EU.
+Even if an organization is able to prove that it is not established within the EU, it is still be caught by GDPR if it processes personal data of data subjects who are in the Union where the processing activities are related "to the offering of goods or services" (Art 3(2)(a)) (no payment is required) to such data subjects in the EU or "the monitoring of their behavior" (Art 3(2)(b)) as far as their behavior takes place within the EU.
 Internet use profiling (Recital 24) is expressly referred to as an example of monitoring .

-1. Compared to the current Directive, GDPR will capture many more overseas organisations.
-US tech should particularly take note as the provisions of GDPR have clearly been designed to capture them.
+1. Compared to the previous Directive, GDPR captures many more overseas organizations.
+US tech companies should particularly take note as the provisions of GDPR have clearly been designed to capture them.

 <Go back to Key changes>